jarrodmillman/pose-stats/description.md

 ### ISLP

-Ths `ISLP` open-source Python package (https://github.com/intro-stat-learning/ISLP) is written to accompany an introductory text on statistical learning and `python`, closely following the examples in the hugely successful `R` version.
+Ths `ISLP` open-source Python package (https://github.com/intro-stat-learning/ISLP) is written to accompany an introductory text on statistical learning and Python, closely following the examples in the hugely successful `R` version.
 Besides just providing labs, it provides Pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
 Planned development include extending the `pygam` package;